The Early Years 1896-1914

-The club was revived in 1981, when Roger Furniss arrived in Ludlow as Vice-Principal of Ludlow College (the inheritor of the Grammar School’s traditions).
+The club was revived again in 1981, when Roger Furniss arrived in Ludlow as Vice-Principal of Ludlow College (the inheritor of the Grammar School’s traditions).
 10 years later the club was running three men’s teams, men's indoor team, a ladies team, a mixed team, and was leading the way in Shropshire with the club development of boy’s hockey.
 Playing in purple on the Burway grass the club entered evening floodlit leagues, summer leagues, and organised tournaments and visited festivals.
 These developments were helped by the presence of three other hockey playing members of staff at the College: Paul Selfe, Guy Whitmarsh and Olympic athletics medallist Tim Graham.
 This ensured hockey was a key part of the physical education provision at the College, and provided a host of talented young players.

 In the 1990’s following the Olympic success of 1988, hockey changed rapidly in this country and the Ludlow club found it difficult to keep pace.
-The move to astro surfaces meant that the club had to play "home games" at away venues, firstly at Newtown, then Bridgnorth and now at Leominster.
+The move to astro surfaces meant that the club had to play "home games" at away venues, firstly at Newtown, then Bridgnorth and then at Leominster.
 Social facilities moved from the cosy Burway cricket pavilion to local pubs; The Nags Head and the Compasses; or impersonal sports centres, as at Bridge Street Sports Centre in Leominster.
 The supply of young players from the College began to dry up; few of the stars returned to Ludlow after finishing at University and although the club led the way with the development of youth, originally through the dedicated work of Ian Hughes it was taking a long time for the youngsters to make their way into the adult teams.
-The club retrenched in the late 1990’s and despite injections of new players following the demise of the ladies’ team at Craven Arms (1999) and the men’s team at Tenbury Wells (2002), senior player availability is still a major problem.
+The club retrenched in the late 1990’s and despite injections of new players following the demise of the ladies’ team at Craven Arms (1999) and the men’s team at Tenbury Wells (2002), senior player availability was a major problem.
 Whilst the club takes pride in its more ambitious young players joining the big clubs in Shropshire it takes away the opportunity for the 1stX1 sides to progress.
 The Nik-e-vols however have seen a rebirth, with a group of 1990’s Ludlow players who have left the town or have moved to other clubs meeting up for an annual fixture in a minor attempt to rekindle something of the past.